edjeong99/stock2021/README.md

+#Author : Edward Jeong (edjeong99@gmail.com)

-This is a personal project to learn/improve my software development skills.
+This is a personal project to improve my software development skills.
-It is a simple app that retrieve/display stock price in real time
+It is a simple app that display list of stock price in real time

 #Functionality
-- fetch pre-defined stocks' info from a public APIs
+- fetch and display stock price info from an APIs
-- display stock info
-- add/remove stock
+- search and add a stock & remove a stock
-- plan to add PWA, backend, etc
+- PWA - installable as an app.  app works when network is offline

 #Tech Stack
 - React.js, including hooks
+- PWA using React PWA template
 - Material UI

 #Deployment
-It is deployed at Netlify
+Deployed at Netlify
 URL : https://edwardstock.netlify.app/
 Also can be deployed at AWS using amplify service